 Destroying Rat Burrows - How to Prevent Norway Rats

 Generally, like most pests, Norway rats invade buildings in the hopes of finding food and water as well as situations of extreme weather.
 Norway rats are capable of excessive damage when they forage for food and nesting.
-The sooner the discovery of Norway rats are the better off you can remove them from the premises.
+If you want to get rid of Norway rats, you need to be able to identify them and understand their behavior.

 Identification of Norway Rats